folio-org/stripes-components/lib/Layout/readme.md

 ```

 ### CSS
-It's also possible to use helper classes in your CSS files by utilizing Post CSS's `composes` feature.
+It's also possible to use helper classes in your CSS files by utilizing PostCSS's `composes` feature.

 ```css
   .myCustomClass {